radiorabe/klangbecken/doc/cli.md

 ### `playlog`

 Log the airing of a track.
 This command is called from the liquidsoap player.
-It updates the `last_play` and `play_count` metadata, appends the data to the monthly playlog in `data/log/`, and calls the external play logger if configured.
+It updates the `last_play`, `last_play_epoch` and `play_count` metadata, appends the data to the monthly playlog in `data/log/`, and calls the external play logger if configured.

+The `last_play` is stored in the ISO8601 date format.
+To simplify the liquidsoap player code, the `last_play` date is stored in the audio file tag `last_play_epoch` as a UNIX epoch date.

 If the environment variable `KLANGBECKEN_EXTERNAL_PLAY_LOGGER` is set, it will be used to call an external play logger.
 This can be used publish the information for example in a song ticker on a public web site.
 The command will be interpreted as a formatting string.
 All supported metadata keys are available (see [settings.py](../klangbecken/settings.py)).